Features

 1. You must track group associations using Spectacle's group method

-2. Users must be properly identified and associated with their respective organizations
+2. Users must be properly identified and associated with their respective companys

 3. Group IDs must be consistent across all your tracking implementations